Jittor/JDet/README.md

 ## The Team

-Jittor is currently maintained by the [Tsinghua CSCG Group](https://cg.cs.tsinghua.edu.cn/).
-If you are also interested in Jittor and want to improve it, Please join us!
+JDet is currently maintained by the [Tsinghua CSCG Group](https://cg.cs.tsinghua.edu.cn/).
+If you are also interested in JDet and want to improve it, Please join us!

 ## Citation